mauriciogil505/Project-3-Housing/README.md

 - Data Cleaning: Ensure data accuracy and consistency.
 - Exploratory Analysis: Uncover trends and outliers in the data.
 - Time Series Analysis: Study the trajectory of housing prices over time.
+### Styling of html
+- Flexbox used to center bar graph and back buton and align text up and to the left
+-
 ### Libraries used
 - Chart.js
 -